-- -info display information messages. - -quiet do not display information messages or progress status. - -debug display debugging messages. - -force force overwrite of output files.
-Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading) - -failonwarn terminate program if a warning is produced - -help display this information page and exit. - -version display version information and exit.
+• -info display information messages.

+- -quiet do not display information messages or progress status.
+Alternatively, this can be achieved by setting the MRTRIX\QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files.
+Caution: Using the same file as input and output might cause unexpected behaviour. - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -help display this information page and exit. - -version display version information and exit.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/

-MRtrix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+MRtrix3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.